samtx/passpredict/README.md

 Predict upcoming satellite overpasses over a point on Earth.

-This library exposes a command-line interface and a backend API to generate overpass predictions.
+This library exposes a command-line interface and a Python API to generate overpass predictions.

 ## Requirements